 - Realise Balance Proceeds

 After recovering the dues and expenses related to the auction, the bank must refund the remaining amount to you, as any overhead amount legitimately belongs to you.
-As value of the property or asset can shoot up anytime and greater than the amount you owe, it is possible to get a refund in case the earning from the sale is higher than outstanding dues.
+As the value of the property or asset can shoot up anytime and be greater than the amount you owe, it is possible to get a refund in case the earnings from the sale are higher than the outstanding dues.

-You must keep a track of the auction process than forgetting the asset altogether just because it is repossessed.
+You must keep a track of the auction process and then forget the asset altogether just because it is repossessed.
 This will help you understand the amount earned on the property and the amount you can expect to return to you.

 Read More: Ways to Get out of a Personal Loan Default